AgPipeline/AgPipeline.github.io/transformers/transformers.md

 Each of the implementations for these plot-level datum is represented by a distinct Algorithm Type that handles the details of looking for and loading data, understanding the common environment, and other tasks (such as knowing the plot name).
 The writer of Scientific algorithms that work on the plot level only needs to process the actual data and produce the results.

-Please refer to the documentation (TBD) for detailed information on this Type.
+Please refer to the [Algorithm documentation](https://agpipeline.github.io/transformers/algorithm) for detailed information on this Type.

 ### Plot-level <a name="plot-level" />
 This type significantly reduces the overhead associated with creating a transformer.